Best AI Document Review Tools with Citations (2026)

 Capability scores (0–4): Q&A 4 · Extraction 3 · Export 3 · Privacy 4 · Integrations 3 · Collaboration 3 · Verification 4 · Pricing 4.

-Best for.
-Research teams, legal review, and any environment where the documents are heterogeneous and the answer is "yes, but you have to read three of them to see why."
+Pricing is $20/month Pro and $50/month Team, with custom Enterprise plans that include BAAs.
+The free tier processes 100 pages and 10 documents per month.
+Atlas is best for research teams, legal review, and any environment where the documents are heterogeneous and the answer is "yes, but you have to read three of them to see why."

 2. Google Document AI: Best for high-volume structured extraction (F1 0.971, Schema-Drift 22, H/E 0.18)

-Strengths.
-Highest in-distribution F1 in the benchmark, sub-second single-page latency, the most mature SLA and security posture in the category, and direct integration with the rest of Google Cloud.
-The custom extractor's documented minimum is 10 documents per field, though our testing puts the realistic production floor at 50–150 examples per template variant for F1 above 0.92.
+Google Document AI has the highest in-distribution F1 in the benchmark, sub-second single-page latency, the most mature SLA and security posture in the category, and direct integration with the rest of Google Cloud.
+The custom extractor's documented minimum is 10 documents per field, though our testing puts the realistic production floor at 50-150 examples per template variant for F1 above 0.92.

 Capability scores: Q&A 2 · Extraction 4 · Export 4 · Privacy 4 · Integrations 4 · Collaboration 3 · Verification 2 · Pricing 3.